patrickfnielsen/gear/README.md

 /something.yaml
 /customise/server1/something.yaml
 ```
-**Note:** This follows the standard docker-compose override, see that for documentation on how to override things
+**Note:** This follows the standard docker-compose override, see that for documentation on how to override things.

 **What about secrets?**